ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 #### Constraints

-- Reading and writing functions of the replication meta information file can be executed by ALA only.
+- Reading and writing functions of the sender meta or Restart SN file can be executed by ALA only.
 - The ALA object name for the server running the offline oraAdapter must be the same as the ALA object name for the Active server.
 - Offline oraAdapter does not support ALA objects with compressed tables as replication targets.
 - If the offline oraAdapter cannot access the log file and the sender meta file paths of the Active server due to disk issues, the operation fails.